MacKentoch/scaphold-contrib-statics/README.md

 # Scaphold contribution statics

-For personnel use, this repo is a storage of static file dedicated to Scaphold web application.
+For personnel use, this repo is a storage of static files dedicated to Scaphold web application contribution.

 *issues #1: submitting request in graphiql resets query and variable when result displays*